oracle/terraform-kubernetes-installer/docs/usage.md

 Use the `./scripts/create_env.py` script with the **--managed** option, like:

 ```
-python ./scripts/create_env.py prod-us-ashburn-1/oke --managed
+python ./scripts/create_env.py prod --managed
 ```

 Notes:
-* Managed environemnts must be of the form &#60;stage&#62;/&#60;team&#62;, and the script enforces this.
-* The tenancy, compartment, and node shape for managed environments is pre-set.
-The script will fail if you try to specify these for managed environments.
-* The OCI user you supply here (via prompt, command line, or preferences file), must be authorized to deploy to the official Sauron prod or dev compartment.
 * After Ansible deployment is complete, the script will encrypt sensitive environment files, commit the environment's files, create a Git branch, and instruct you to create an MR with the changes.

 Upon completion of the script, you'll see a message like this:

 ```
-Environment files have been committed to the local branch dsimone/create-prod-oke-env.
+Environment files have been committed to the local branch dsimone/create-prod-env.
 Proceed by pushing this branch and creating an MR.
 ```

 At this point, push the branch and create and MR to commit the changes to master.